Robin Cook Books In Order

 - Night Shift, 2022

-Dr. Marissa Blumenthal Series in Publication Order
+Dr. Marissa Blumenthal Series (Books in Order)

 - Outbreak, 1987